Average Health Insurance Cost in 2025

 Factors that impact health insurance rates

-• Number of people covered: Health insurance costs increase as you add more people to your plan.
-For example, coverage for a family of three typically costs more than coverage for a single person.
+- Number of people covered: Health insurance costs increase as you add more people to your plan.
+For example, coverage for a family of three will cost more than coverage for a single person.

-Your plan tier and whether you have an HMO or a PPO also impact your monthly rate.
+Your insurance company, your plan tier and whether you have an HMO or a PPO also impact your monthly rate.

 Frequently asked questions

 Private health insurance is any type of health insurance that's bought from a company.
-This includes individual and workplace coverage, called group health plans.
+This includes workplace coverage — often called group health insurance — and individual coverage.

-Government health insurance plans like Medicare and Medicaid are not included in this definition.
+Government health insurance plans like Medicare and Medicaid aren't included in this definition.

 Methodology

 Health insurance rates and plans are aggregated from public use files (PUFs) on the Centers for Medicare & Medicaid Services (CMS) government website.
-Plans and providers for which county-level data was included in the CMS Crosswalk file were used in our analysis; those excluded from this data set may not appear.
 Separately, data was aggregated from the websites of state-run marketplaces that don't utilize the federal marketplace.

-Using the rates and rates for each plan, ValuePenguin determined averages for different variables.
+Using the rates for each plan, ValuePenguin determined averages for different variables.
 Average costs per state are for Silver plans for 40-year-olds.
+Rates for Catastrophic plans and different plan types are based on the data that's available and don't include all states.

 Info about health and aging is from the World Health Organization (WHO).
 ValuePenguin determined the rates for various ages based on the rating guidelines from CMS.